After about three and half years, I knew the time had come to take a break from adland.

 Then the seed was sown: “Am I enjoying this anymore?”

-Then I thought, “Why should I do his job for him?”
+Then I thought, “Why should I work for free?”

-And, I kept thinking, “I really could do with a holiday, a break from it all.”
+And, I kept thinking, “I really need a break from it all.”

 Straight after, I got married and had my boys.